satishPujars/DataBox-DIsk-Recurring-Order/README.md

 III.
 Copy data from run.csx file and paste it in to script file which is in newly created azure function in portal.

 IV.
+In script change function-name text as Timer trigger function name which you created.

-Download project.json File and upload it in newly created azure function.
+V.   Download project.json File and upload it in newly created azure function.